George C. Marshall High School: Band

 The Marshall Band Program is composed of two subgroups: Concert Band and Wind Symphony.
 The band program is currently being led by director Paul Vesilind, who was named George C. Marshall High School Teacher of the Year in Spring 2015.
 The Marshall Band has held the Honor Band title for three years consecutively.

 Marshall has many extracurricular bands, including Marshall's "Marching Statesmen", which have come in 1st place at multiple competitions.
 They went to the marching band state competition for the first time in October 2015.
 There is also a Marshall Jazz Band, which performs at school and community events.
 The band offerings at Marshall also include indoor drumline, percussion ensemble, flute choir, and IB music.
 The percussion ensemble has also been recognized for its achievement.
 They were invited to the Indianapolis Music for All National Percussion Festival in March 2009.
 The event is part of the Bands of America National Convert Festival.
 The John Philip Sousa Foundation awarded the Marshall Band the Sudler Flag of Honor in 1994.

-Theatre
+Theater

 Marshall High School is also home to an award-winning theater program, which won the District level competition nine years running, and won the championship at the AAA State Finals of the Virginia High School League One-Act Festival five times (2000, 2001, 2003, 2005, 2007), which is the record for most wins among all Virginia high schools.
 Furthermore, the department is known for allowing students to perform shows with more adult themes, such as uncensored versions of Company and Chicago.